 I’m so overwhelmed!

-As you work through a room don’t let yourself get distracted with items that need attention.
+As you work through a room don’t let yourself get distracted by items that need attention.
 Taking time to run something to another room, pay a bill or fit in other tasks can hinder your progress.
 Wait to tackle those items until later.
-This will lessen overwhelm and help you stay on track.
+This will lessen your overwhelm and help you stay on track.